ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Branching policy
 ================

-Albeit the SKA organisation does not want to be prescriptive about git workflows, two concepts are important to the SKA way of using GIT:
+Albeit the SKA organisation does not want to be prescriptive about Git workflows, two concepts are important to the SKA way of using Git:

   1. The master branch of a repository shall always be stable.
   2. Branches shall be short lived, merging into master as often as possible.